 Plato’s book is a book about light and darkness, about vision and blindness, about remembering and forgetting, about reality and appearance–in a phrase, it is about the bewilderments of the eye (whether of the body or of the mind).
 So, too, is Chuck.

 Jeff is the character on the show who is most obviously visually bewildered.
 It is not for nothing that a word like ‘addled’ leaps to mind when we describe him in the early seasons.
 Jeff spent the early seasons in darkness, having come out of whatever light had been available to him when younger.
 He gropes in darkness most of the time.
-Toward the show’s end, Jeff, despite seeming less bewildered is actually still struggling–but this time he is going into the light.
+Toward the show’s end, Jeff, despite seeming less bewildered, is actually still struggling–but this time he is going into the light.
 His apparent shift in feeling for Lester, his by-the-bookness, is part of his eyes adjusting to the light.
 Suddenly seeing clearly can be blinding; too-bright things come quickly to confusion.
-So I do not think that the new Jeff of the late episodes is really quite what he seems (punctilious, officious) but is flailing a bit in the light.
+So I do not think that the new Jeff of the late episodes is really quite what he seems (punctilious, officious) but is flailing a bit as he comes into the light.

 I mention this because it also serves as a subtle parallel to Chuck and to Sarah, who are themselves still adjusting to the light of their open and acknowledged love of one another, who are still adjusting to the light radiating from the Mystery of Marriage.
 Just as Jeff has to adjust to living in the light, so do they.
 Their decision to refuse Beckman’s offer to rejoin the CIA, their desire to start a different version of Carmichael Enterprises, are their way of refusing the darkness of the spy life and of trying to inhabit the life of real love.
 But it is worth bearing in mind that moving into the light can still bewilder the eye.

 This takes me to Morgan.
 Morgan is the rare clown who gets promoted to lover.
-This happens in comedies, but it is a tricky matter, since it can damage the template or structure I am describing by blurring the difference between the clowns and the lovers.
+This sometimes happens in comedies, but it is a tricky matter, since it can damage the template or structure I am describing by blurring the difference between the clowns and the lovers.
 (Consider Jeff again.
 He never gets promoted to lover.
 He clearly develops, progresses, moves.
 But it is from the bottom of the clowns to the top, not out of the clowns.
 His progress does not blur any lines.)

 One reason Chuck manages to promote Morgan without blurring the lines is that the show, like Shakespeare, has a world for each group.
 In Midsummer, the lovers are city folk, royalty.
 They are at the center of civic life.
 The clowns live on the periphery, as it were in the suburbs, neither in the city nor outside of it, but liminally.
 The fay live in the green world, in the forest.
 The groups stray into one another’s worlds–the lovers and clown go to the forest–but the fact that no one moves from one group to the other makes the mixing of locations safer and easier to manage.
 But, setting aside the discovery of Castle by Jeff and Lester–and notice it is a drug, somewhat like the one Puck uses in Midsummer, that keeps them from genuine, full discovery of it, since they cannot remember it–Morgan is the only clown who moves from the clown world to the lover’s world.
 (This is part of the significance of Anna leaving and of Alex eventually replacing her.
-Anna is a clown (her makeup, her makeup) but Alex is a lover–and if Morgan is to be a lover, he must eventually be paired with a lover.
+Anna is a clown (her makeup, her makeup!) but Alex is a lover–and if Morgan is to be a lover, he must eventually be paired with a lover.
 Carina foreshadows this change, since she too is a lover.)

 The show can make this happen because it so rigorously enforces the separation of the Buy More and Castle, the clown world and the lover world.
 The clowns and lovers do mix occasionally at the apartments, but the apartments do not represent the full reality of the lover world.
 Only Castle does that, only there is Chuck’s appearance distinguished from his reality.